Horatio Alger: New York City: 1866–1896

 In spite of the series' success, Alger was on financially uncertain ground and tutored the five sons of the international banker Joseph Seligman.
 He wrote serials for Young Israel and lived in the Seligman home until 1876.
-In 1875 Alger produced the serial Shifting for Himself and Sam's Chance, a sequel to The Young Outlaw.
+In 1875, Alger produced the serial Shifting for Himself and Sam's Chance, a sequel to The Young Outlaw.
 It was evident in these books that Alger had grown stale.
 Profits suffered, and he headed West for new material at Loring's behest, arriving in California in February 1877.
 He enjoyed a reunion with his brother James in San Francisco and returned to New York late in 1877 on a schooner that sailed around Cape Horn.
 He wrote a few lackluster books in the following years, rehashing his established themes, but this time the tales were played before a Western background rather than an urban one.

 In New York, Alger continued to tutor the town's aristocratic youth and to rehabilitate boys from the streets.
 He was writing both urban and Western-themed tales.
 In 1879, for example, he published The District Messenger Boy and The Young Miner.
 In 1877, Alger's fiction became a target of librarians concerned about sensational juvenile fiction.
 An effort was made to remove his works from public collections, but the debate was only partially successful, defeated by the renewed interest in his work after his death.

 In 1881, Alger informally adopted Charlie Davis, a street boy, and another, John Downie, in 1883; they lived in Alger's apartment.
 In 1881, he wrote a biography of President James A. Garfield but filled the work with contrived conversations and boyish excitements rather than facts.
 The book sold well.
 Alger was commissioned to write a biography of Abraham Lincoln, but again it was Alger the boys' novelist opting for thrills rather than facts.

 In 1882, Alger's father died.
 Alger continued to produce stories of honest boys outwitting evil, greedy squires and malicious youths.
 His work appeared in hardcover and paperback, and decades-old poems were published in anthologies.
 He led a busy life with street boys, Harvard classmates, and the social elite.
 In Massachusetts, he was regarded with the same reverence as Harriet Beecher Stowe.
-He tutored with never a whisper of scandal.